The Poseidon Adventure (2005 film): Plot

 A small group of survivors, including Shelby's mother, prepare to escape the sinking ship through the hole left by the bomb.
-The cruise hotel manager convinces most survivors in the ballroom to stay, claiming the ship is not sinking.
+The cruise hotel manager convinces most survivors in the ballroom to stay, claiming the ship is not sinking and that it is better to wait until help arrives.
 Shelby decides to stay and help the injured, but knows her mother and younger brother need to leave before it is too late.
 The others leave the ballroom as Shelby's mother promises to leave traces where the group has gone.
-They then painfully depart and Shelby waves to her mother with a bloody hand as episode one ends.
+They then painfully depart and Shelby waves to her mother with a bloody hand.

-Episode two begins with the navy realizing that the SS Poseidon has gone missing, and they send out a rescue team.
+The navy realizes that the SS Poseidon has gone missing, and they send out a rescue team.
 In one of the Poseidon crew quarters, Richard and Shoshanna reach the ballroom through an air vent.
 Shelby confronts Shoshanna, as Richard decides to follow Rachel and the others with Ballard, Shelby, and Shoshanna.
-Meanwhile, the other group slowly move towards the hole, with a few people being killed.
+Meanwhile, the other group slowly move towards the hole, with a few people being killed including Belle Rosen.
 Rachel uses a damaged computer to send a mayday.
 Back in the ballroom, Richard's group finally decide to leave.
-Shelby tries to convince more people to come along but to no avail.
-As they leave the ballroom, a huge amount of water rushes into the ballroom, killing everyone who did not listen to Shelby.
+Shelby tries to convince more people to come along, but to no avail.
+As they leave the ballroom, a huge amount of water rushes into the ballroom; killing everyone who did not listen to Shelby.

 Meanwhile, Rogo's group splits up, with Rogo taking the terrorist into deeper water to question him, while the rest of the group continues on the path to rescue.
 Rogo meets up with Richard's group and they all meet up again in the area where the bomb exploded.
 The debris is too packed to get through.
 When the navy arrives, their explosives make it even more impossible to get out that way.
 They are forced to go through the engine room to detonate the other bomb and blast their way out.

 As they cross a fallen catwalk over a fiery abyss left by the engines, Shoshanna and the terrorist fall into the flames and die as the others escape.
 They find the other bomb, detonate it and successfully open a hole in the hull.
 The survivors jump into the water, and swim to nearby rescue boats.
-The survivors watch as Poseidon sinks bow first, while Suzanne Harrison, a British agent who had been helping out, laments the fact that there are only nine survivors.
+The survivors watch as Poseidon sinks bow first, while Suzanne Harrison, a British agent who had been helping out, laments the fact that there are only nine survivors out of the 3,700 passengers and crew.